itzblim/transposer/README.md

     - Allow users to indicate the current key and select a new key :white_check_mark:
     - Allow users to see the offset from the original key :white_check_mark:
     - Allow users to return to the original key with a single click :white_check_mark:
-    - Provide a user friendly interface
+    - Provide a user friendly interface :white_check_mark:
+    - Perform extensive testing and resolve edge cases
 - Publish on the Chrome Web Store

 ### Medium priority
-- Design a clean, aesthetically pleasing UI
+- Make a clean UI :white_check_mark:
 - Provide proper documentation for external contributors

 ### Low priority